Top 10 JavaScript Array Methods Every Web Developer Must Know

 7. forEach()

-This array method is applied to apply a function to each element present in the array.
+This array method applies a function to each element present in the array.
 The function works in ascending order.

-A number of things are needed to be taken care of while using the forEach( ) method.
-First, the developers can’t stop or break the loop once the function has been executed, apart from applying some exceptions.
-Second, it doesn’t make any changes to the array on which the function is executed.
+Several things must be considered while using the forEach( ) method.
+First, the developers can't stop or break the loop once the function has been executed, apart from applying some exceptions.
+Second, it doesn't change the array on which the function is executed.

 Following is the syntax for forEach( ) method: